The Big Question: Where can I get Spritz?

 Are there different speeds?
 Can I change the speed to match my reading level?

 Yes.
-The available spritz speeds are 250wpm, 300wpm, 350wpm, 400wpm, and so on, up to 1000 words per minute.
-You can change the spritzing speed in the Settings section of your application.
-How fast can you go?
+The available spritz speeds are 250wpm, 300wpm, 350wpm, 400wpm, and so on, up to about 1000 words per minute.
+You can change the spritzing speed in the Settings section of your application based upon the content that you’re reading, your mood and your own spritzing abilities.

 Which speed should I use?